doesthisusername/hat-tas/README.md

 The above would specify a replay with the name `My cool TAS`, an `IL` type, and a length of `240` frames.

 ### Body
 The body consists of a list of frame numbers, each with a list of *input events*.
 The frame numbers work like the header keys above, in that they need to be immediately followed by a colon and space.
 You can specify input events after the colon and space.
-Frame numbers have, by convention, leading `0` padding, such that it is six characters long.
+Frame numbers have, by convention, leading `0` padding, such that they are six characters long.

 All input events are written in all-caps and must have spaces around them, such that they can be delimited.
 The available regular input events are `A`, `B`, `X`, `Y`, `LB`, `RB`, `LT`, `RT`, `START`, `SELECT`, `UP`, `RIGHT`, `DOWN`, `LEFT`.